Joy Ford Austin, M.S., Executive Director

 Jasper Collier oversees HumanitiesDC’s extensive collection of grant products and educational resources.
 Jasper has previously worked in curatorial and collections management at the Dittrick Medical History Center and President Lincoln’s Cottage.
 He has also held positions with the National Building Museum and the Western Reserve Historical Society and has worked as an independent consultant in historical research.
 Jasper holds a Master of Arts in Public History from American University and a Bachelor of Arts in History from Case Western Reserve University.

 Andrea Carroll McNeil, M.S., Grants Manager

-Andrea McNeil oversees HumanitiesDC’s grants portfolio supporting cultural and educational programming and projects, having previously served as a Program Manager at Goodwill Industries International.
+Andrea Carroll McNeil oversees HumanitiesDC’s grants portfolio supporting cultural and educational programming and projects, having previously served as a Program Manager at Goodwill Industries International.
 She has significant experience with grants management, program development and implementation, community outreach, corporate relations and volunteer management.
 Andrea holds a Master of Science in Administration with a concentration in Public and Community Health from Trinity Washington University, a Non-Profit Management Certificate from Wayne State University and a Bachelor of Arts in Communications from Howard University.

 Stephanie Scott, Operations Manager

-Stephanie Scott serves as Operations Manager at HumanitiesDC.
-She has over 20 years of administrative experience with additional expertise in marketing, development and construction project management and marketing.
-Prior to joining HumanitiesDC, Stephanie was the Executive Administrator for AVSmoot LLC, a DC-based Historic Restoration and Painting company responsible for preserving such sites as the Tivoli Theatre and President Lincoln’s Cottage.
+Stephanie Scott is the Operations Manager at HumanitiesDC.
 She initially joined HumanitiesDC in 2009 as the Executive Assistant.
+She has over 20 years of administrative experience which also includes development and construction project management and marketing.
+Prior to joining HumanitiesDC, Stephanie was the Executive Administrator for a DC-based Historic Restoration and Painting company responsible for preserving historical buildings as the Tivoli Theatre and President Lincoln’s Cottage.